chrishefele/uncrash.chefele/README.md

 * top-crash-location-stats.R - Calculates various statistics & demographics about the top crash locations (by street name) & prints out tables.

 ##./data:
 * Stores the reformatted, intermediate data used for the visualizations (in .csv and .Rda format).
 Also includes misc other working data.
+Specifically:

+* crashes-local.csv - Crash information for Princeton, Princeton Township & West Windsor.
+Contains just those crashes with GPS latitude/longitude information (about 20% of all crashes).
+This is used to import to a GIS tool for visualization.
+* crashes-local.Rda - Same as above, but with all crashes (even those without GPS location).
+In ".Rda" format for importing in R.
+* crashes-NJ.Rda - Same as above, but for all of NJ
+* map-US1-pton-area.osm - Open Street Map (.osm) formatted data for a map of the Princeton/WW area.
+* top-crash-latlong-stats.csv - Mean/distributions of crash data for the top latitude/longitude pairs that had mutiple crashes.
+Used to import into a GIS tool for visualization.
+* US1-intersections.csv - Latitude & longitude of major cross-streets on Route 1.
+Used by US1-visualization.R